Zababa-shuma-iddin

-Zababa-šuma-iddina was the 35th and next to last king of the Kassite or 3rd dynasty of Babylon, who reigned for just one year, ca. 1158 BC (short chronology).
+Zababa-šuma-iddina was the 35th and next to last king of the Kassite or 3rd dynasty of Babylon, who reigned for just one year, c.
+1158 BC.
 He was without apparent ties to the royal family and there is uncertainty concerning the circumstances of his coming to power.

 Biography

 Ascendancy

 A late Assyrian tablet provides a prophetic narrative and suggests it was his predecessor Marduk-apla-iddina I, who did indeed reign for 13 years, and who was overthrown by the Elamites, perhaps combining the two sequential reigns into a single individual:

 A prince will arise and will exercise kingship for 13 years.
 There will be an attack of Elam on Babylonia and the booty of Babylonia will be carried off.
 The shrines of the great gods will be ruined and Babylonia will be defeated.
 There will be chaos, upset, and trouble in the land, and the upper classes will lose power.
 Some other, unknown person will arise, will seize power as if a king, and will kill off the nobility.